ottozumkeller/QR-Code-Reader/README.md

 ## Usage

-1. After the Installation open QR-Code Reader from:
+- After the Installation open QR-Code Reader from:
    - The start menu
    - The key combination <kbd>Win</kbd> + <kbd>Alt</kbd> + <kbd>Q</kbd>
    - A click on the system tray icon

-2. Select the QR code or the whole screen via Windows Snipping Tool.
+- Select the QR code or the whole screen via Windows Snipping Tool.
-3. The content of the QR code is copied to the clipboard and displayed in a notification.
-For some QR codes the notification will display a custom action like "Follow Link" or "Connect to Network" (see [Screenshot Collection](.\#Screenshots))
+- The content of the QR code is copied to the clipboard and displayed in a notification.

+   > For some QR codes the notification will display a custom action like "Follow Link" or "Connect" (see [Screenshot Collection](.\#Screenshots))

 ## Screenshots